A lot has changed recently in the world of Affirmative Action, but the importance of Applicant Disposition codes remains constant.

 - “Not Considered”

 Having vague disposition codes can increase an employer’s risk during audit situations and may result in a lot of backtracking through hundreds of applications to justify selection decisions.
-Vague codes can also inflate the number of candidates who were screened versus candidates that were not reviewed at all.
-Overall, it is a best practice to provide detailed applicant disposition codes for easier and more accurate AAP results.
+Vague codes can inflate the number of applicants who were screened versus candidates that were not reviewed.
+Overall, it is a best practice to provide as much detail as possible in codes for more accurate AAP results.